jesscmoore/codesize/README.md

 A simple library to print the number of lines of the largest code files in a project.

 This is useful to identify large files which generally should be reduced to make code easier to maintain.

-Writing short readable modular single purpose methods and easy to interpret code files is supported by this package which shows large files and how to use ruff (Limit files to < 500 lines)*
+Writing short readable modular single purpose methods and easy to interpret code files is supported by this package which shows large files and how to use ruff (Limit files to < 500 lines).

 Demonstrator: [https://anuco.au](https://anuco.au)